alinaqi/reachgenie/docs/workflows.md

    - Campaigns are stored in the `campaigns` table with references to:
      - company_id: Which company owns the campaign
      - product_id: Which product the campaign is promoting
+   - The system leverages enriched product data to create more effective messaging when available

 2. **Campaign Management**:
    - Campaigns can be retrieved using `GET /api/companies/{company_id}/campaigns`
    - Campaigns link products, company, and type of outreach together
+   - Enriched product data (overview, value proposition, etc.) is used to enhance campaign personalization

 ### 6. Running Email Campaigns